Why Your Business Needs a Vision (really!) And How to Craft One

 - And sometimes, most importantly, what is the legacy you’re leaving?

-Once you’ve discovered your answers, I recommend reviewing and refining them annually.
-You can also do this more regularly to ensure you’re always heading in the right direction.
+Once you’ve discovered your answers, I recommend reviewing and refining them annually or even more regularly to ensure you’re always heading in the right direction.

 Discover New Blog Posts